GE Condensate Drainage Failure

 How to Fix / Troubleshooting

 Safety: Unplug the unit.
-Use towels to protect flooring.
+Use towels to protect the flooring.

 Steps:

-• Clear drain hole: Remove the unit from the window if needed.
+• Clear drain hole: Remove the unit from the window if necessary.
 Locate the drain hole or weep slots at the rear base and clear them with a small brush or wire.

-• Clean drain pan: Remove debris, algae, or sludge from the base pan so water can flow freely.
+• Clean drain pan: Remove debris, algae, or sludge from the drain pan so that water can flow freely.

-• Inspect for icing: If the evaporator coil is freezing, address airflow issues (clean filter, ensure fan speed is adequate) and thermostat settings.
+• Inspect for icing: If the evaporator coil is freezing, address airflow issues (e.g., clean filter, ensure fan speed is adequate) and check thermostat settings.

 Advertisements